gravityfuel/InfoSec-Black-Friday/README.md

 :rocket::rocket: means the vendor is a community supporter.
 They have committed financially to support the time and effort involved in providing you this list, with a portion being donated to the EFF! https://www.eff.org/

 :new: means first time ever joining the list!

-*Disclaimer: No affiliate links.
-I have included my own, paid and other discount codes sent in directly by DM/Pigeon/Smoke signals.

 -----------------------------------------------------------------------------------------